adarwoo/modbus_relay/docs/user_manual.md

 | **1**     |0                |	OFF = **Closed**   |
 | **1**     |**1**            |	ON  = **Opened**   |

----

-> [!NOTE]
-> 1. All relay diagnostics and counters are grouped in blocks of 8 for efficient Modbus access.
-> 2. To add more relays, simply add another bank of 8 at the next available block.
-> 3. Control registers are write-only and can be mapped to holding registers or coils as appropriate for your Modbus implementation.

 ### Device control register

 This group of register allow controlling the EStop and the relay.